retaildevcrews/helium/docs/ParameterValidation.md

 - Type: double
 - Parameter Validation:
   - Valid input range: [0.0, 10.0]
-  - Round off more than single decimal to a single decimal
+  - Round off more than single decimal to a single decimal based on round function for the language.
     - Example: round off 7.253896 to 7.3
     - Status: 200
     - Content-Type: application/json